theKashey/react-scroll-locky/README.md

 # 📜🔒 react-scroll-locky
 ----
 📜 Prevents page from being scrolled.
+Or any other "not permitted" container.

-💡 Hides scrollbars, reserving the space.
+💡 Hides scrollbars, preserving page width.

-🤘 Works for any desktop or mobile browser.
+🤘 Works on any desktop or __mobile__ browser.

 📦 All features are hidden inside.

 👫 Stands more that one instance.

+🤔 Supports nested locks

 🔥 Supports nested scrollable elements.

-🤔 Supports nested locks

 ### Just wrap your content with `<ScrollLocky />` and it block any iterations with the rest of a page.

+This is one line solution for the problem.

 All due to [React-Locky](https://github.com/theKashey/react-locky) it uses underneath

 __this could be dangerous__ for focus state management.
-Consider use more complex library - [react-focus-on](https://github.com/theKashey/react-focus-on) - to handle any edge cases.
+Consider use more _composite_ library - [react-focus-on](https://github.com/theKashey/react-focus-on) - to handle the every edge case.
+- focus
+- scroll
+- aria (inert)

 # API